joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 You can make an account on the [Roam website]().
 Once you've made an account, there are a few options for learning how to use it:

 1. [The Demo Videos](https://roamresearch.com/#/v8/help/page/k5RxbGuJN) - A free quick-start guide for using Roam.
-2. [Nate Eliason's Roam Course](https://learn.nateliason.com/) - A paid course  walking you through all of Roam's features.
+2. [Nat Eliason's Roam Course](https://learn.nateliason.com/) - A paid course  walking you through all of Roam's features.
 I bought this course.
 I'm satisfied with it and would recommend it (I don't get any referral fees).
 That being said, I didn't do much research trying to find free alternatives, so it's possible you could find the same information elsewhere.
 YMMV.

 ### Creating an Evergreen note